Contractor reviewing project financing on a construction site

 Contractors need products designed for project-based cash flow.
 These are the six that do the heaviest lifting.

-Why contractors use it: Finance excavators, skid steers, trucks, and trailers with the equipment serving as its own collateral.
-Lower down payments than conventional lenders require.
+Why it matters: Finance excavators, skid steers, trucks, and trailers with the equipment serving as its own collateral — lower down payments than conventional lenders require.
+Best for buying new or used heavy equipment, vehicles, or specialized tools, and it pairs with Section 179 for a significant first-year deduction.

-Key structure: Typical terms 2-7 years based on equipment useful life.
-Equipment age affects rate — newer equipment gets better structure.
+Key structure: Typical terms 2–7 years based on the equipment's useful life.
+Newer equipment gets better structure.

-Best for: GCs, subs, and specialty trades with commercial or government receivables.
-The customer's credit matters more than yours.
+Why it matters: Turn 30-, 60-, 90-day receivables into cash in days.
+Especially valuable when your biggest clients pay slowly and payroll doesn't wait.
+Best for GCs, subs, and specialty trades with commercial or government receivables — the customer's credit matters more than yours.

-Key structure: Per-invoice fees with an advance on the invoice within 24-48 hours.
-Great for bridging the gap between job completion and client payment.
+Key structure: Per-invoice fees with an advance on the invoice within 24–48 hours.
+Bridges the gap between job completion and client payment.

-Key structure: Funded in days, paid back over 6-18 months.
+Key structure: Funded in days, repaid over 6–18 months.
 Not tied to specific equipment or invoices — cash in hand for whatever you need.

 Key structure: Approved credit limit, interest-only on draws, 12–24 month renewable draw periods.

 Key structure: Per-order advance using the PO itself as collateral.
-Fee is a percentage of the order value.
+The fee is a percentage of the order value.

 The Tax Strategy